ulodciv/cluster_deployer/README.md

+## deploy_cluster:

+- easily deploy clusters
-Easily deploy clusters providing highly available resources.
-This tool is meant to help deploying clusters quickly and reliably in a replicable manner.
+- help automate deploying clusters in a replicable manner
+- test Pacemaker Resource Agents by making it easier to write close-to-real-life functional tests

-In its current form, it is specialized to deploy clusters with highly-available Postgresql using a [multi-state Pacemaker resource agent](https://github.com/ulodciv/pgha).
+The tool includes classes that deploy clusters with highly-available Postgresql using a [multi-state Pacemaker resource agent](https://github.com/ulodciv/pgha).

 There are some unit tests and